wavefrontHQ/help/onboarding/dashboards.md

 <col width="50%" />
 </colgroup>
 <tr>
-<td style="text-align: left;vertical-align: middle">Check out this preview video for a comprehensive look at what you can do in Wavefront dashboards.</td>
+<td style="text-align: left;vertical-align: middle">Check out this preview video for a comprehensive look at what you can do in Wavefront charts and dashboards.</td>
 <td><video width="100%" controls autoplay><source src="images/onboarding-dashboards.mp4" type="video/mp4">Your browser does not support HTML5 video.</video></td>
 </tr>
 </table>